amt-pj-ss25-e-learning-visualization/amt-pj-ss25-notes/Recommender System.md

 #### Main functionality

-- **Continue within a partially completed course**
+- ~**Continue within a partially completed course**
-  Recommend modules from a course where the student has already completed some content, assuming they haven't finished the course yet.
+  Recommend modules from a course where the student has already completed some content, assuming they haven't finished the course yet.~

+- **Recommend based on similar students (Jaccard Index)**
+  Recommend modules that students with a similar learning history have completed, but the current student has not.
+  → Based on overlap in completed modules across students (using statements with verb `"completed"`).

 - **Recommend based on topic interest (utilizing LOM)**
   When a student has completed several modules with specific keywords (e.g., `botanic`, `mathematics`), we assume an interest in that subject.